RightCake1/WGS/README.md

 ## Note - This is heavily dependant on linux with some web-based tools!

 ## 🎯 What You'll Find
-The repository includes comprehensive documentation on:
-- Genome assembly and quality assessment
-- Gene prediction and annotation
-- Comparative genomics workflows
-- Popular bioinformatics tools and their applications

 Each procedure is documented with clear instructions and explanations of the underlying concepts, making it easier for you to follow along and understand the processes.

 ## 🔄 Continuous Updates